 In the Lifetime of the Buddha

 One time when Sariputta, one of the Buddha’s chief disciples, went on an alms pilgrimage, one of his resident pupils who came along had a drastic change in behavior.
-Normally meek and obedient, he turned haughty and insubordinate because of the attention he received during the trip.
+Usually meek and obedient, he turned haughty and insubordinate because of the attention he received during the trip.
 But, upon returning to the monastery, he reverted to his natural docile self.

-The slave was an earlier birth of this pupil and the Buddha told Sariputta this story so he knew that the slave had shown the same odd, inappropriate behavior in the past.
+The slave was an earlier birth of this pupil, and the Buddha told Sariputta this story so he knew that the slave had shown the same odd, inappropriate behavior in the past.